19hours/sg-statutes/Acts/Stamp Duties Act.md

 [26/96]

-(3) Where any purchaser or sub-purchaser has paid ad valorem duty upon any assignment, contract or agreement in accordance with subsection (1) or (2), the conveyance or transfer made to the purchaser or sub-purchaser, as the case may be, shall be chargeable with a duty of $10.
+(3) Where any purchaser or sub-purchaser has paid ad valorem duty upon any assignment, contract or agreement in accordance with subsection (1) or (2), the conveyance or transfer made to the purchaser or sub-purchaser, as the case may be, shall, if executed on or after 19th February 2011, be exempt from duty.

 [26/96]

+[23/2011 wef 19/02/2011]

 (4) Where a person, having contracted jointly or otherwise for the purchase of any property but not having obtained a conveyance thereof, directs the vendor of the property in writing to convey or transfer the property or any share therein —